mkowalik/embeddedSystemsProject/README.md

-# ukladySterujaceProjekt
+# embeddedSystemsProject
-Projekt bramki na podczerwień na przedmiot Układy Sterujące.
+Project of the IR gate made for course "Układy Sterujące" on MC2 specialisation on Jagiellonian University.
-Wykonanie: Michał Kowalik, Adrianna Borowa
+Authors: Michał Kowalik, Adrianna Borowa